silviucpp/erlcass/README.md

 This routing policy composes the base routing policy, routing requests first to replicas on nodes considered 'local' by the base load balancing policy.

 Default is true (enabled).

+#### latency_aware_routing

+Example: {latency_aware_routing, true}
+         {latency_aware_routing, {true, {2.0, 100, 10000, 100 , 50}}}

+Configures the cluster to use latency-aware request routing, or not.
+This routing policy is a top-level routing policy.
+It uses the base routing policy to determine locality (dc-aware) and/or placement (token-aware) before considering the latency.

+###### Params:

+{Enabled, {ExclusionThreshold, ScaleMs, RetryPeriodMs, UpdateRateMs, MinMeasured}}

+- Enabled : State of the future
+- ExclusionThreshold : Controls how much worse the latency must be compared to the average latency of the best performing node before it penalized.
+- ScaleMs Controls the weight given to older latencies when calculating the average latency of a node.
+A bigger scale will give more weight to older latency measurements.
+- RetryPeriodMs -  The amount of time a node is penalized by the policy before being given a second chance when the current average latency exceeds the calculated threshold (ExclusionThreshold * BestAverageLatency).
+- UpdateRateMs - The rate at  which the best average latency is recomputed.
+- MinMeasured - The minimum number of measurements per-host required to be considered by the policy.

+Defaults: {false, {2.0, 100, 10000, 100 , 50}}

+###### Note: In case you use only true false atom the tuning settings will not change.

 ##### tcp_nodelay